 I was not raised around horses, but have always loved them.
 I don't know why, really; it's everything about them I suppose, their magnificent structure, strength and swiftness.
 From the time they foal, their determination is great, a characteristic I admire in animals and especially in humans.

-My story is not about this horse, instead a memory from my childhood when my love of horses almost cost my life.
+My story is not about this horse, instead it is a memory from my childhood when my love of horses almost cost my life.
 Our family camped a lot in the summertime during our years in Alaska.
 This particular excursion took us to a village on the Kenai Peninsula, located along Turnagain Arm.
-In 1889, there were 3,000 people with gold fever in Hope, Alaska.
+In 1889, there were 3,000 people in Hope, Alaska, attracted there by gold fever.
 It was only a few years prior to the famous Klondike discovery.
 Today it has a population of fewer than 200.
-However, outdoor seekers, both visitors and Alaskans increase the number considerably.
-Those wishing to 'pan for gold' in that same Six Mile Creek, 'ride the rapids', as well as bike or hike the mountain trails, find the long days of sunlight enticing.
+However, outdoor seekers, both visitors and Alaskans increase the number considerably during the summer months.
+Those wishing to 'pan for gold' in that same Six Mile Creek, 'ride the rapids', as well as ride a bike or hike the mountain trails.
+They find the long days of sunlight enticing.
 To get to Hope, head south from Anchorage down the scenic Seward Highway to mile 56.7.
 Hope lies another 16.5 miles down the Hope Highway, at the end of the road.

-I still love horses, but I saw them just as well from where I was without wading across that stream.
+I still love horses, but I know now that I saw them just as well from where I was without wading across that stream.
 This experience taught me about tides, but more than this, it taught me to be considerate of my parents.
 It frightened them much more than it did me and this was wrong.
-It also gave me insight into the value of telling the complete story of my intentions.
+It also gave me insight into the value of telling the truth of my intentions.